Contact SalesLog in

 • n is the sample size.

-After obtaining the z-score, you can calculate the p-value using the cumulative distribution function of the t-distribution.
+After obtaining the t-statistic, you can calculate the p-value using the cumulative distribution function of the t-distribution.
 This uses n - 2 degrees of freedom, where n is the sample size.

-1. Understand the situation: You have some sample data and want to see if two variables are correlated.
+1. Understand the situation: You have some sample data and want to find out whether two variables are correlated.

-2. Calculate the t-statistic: Convert the correlation coefficient (r) to a t-statistic using the formula above.
+2. Calculate the t-statistic: Convert the correlation coefficient (r) to a t-statistic using the above formula.

 3. Determine the degrees of freedom: Calculate the degrees of freedom (df).
 Use the formula 𝑑𝑓 = n - 2, where n is the sample size.